koma-private/Polyglots/README.md

 # Sample polyglot scripts

-PSWrapper.cmd : A polyglot of batch script & PowerShell
+PSWrapper.cmd : Sample of a batch file wrapper for a PowerShell script